yonaskolb/Stylist/README.md

 Stylist.shared.load(path: pathToFile)
 ```

-You can load multiple themes, and they will all be applied as long as they have different paths
+You can load multiple themes, and they will all be applied as long as they have different paths.

+Styles are defined using a selector.
+This can be a class or a style or both.
+Custom classes must be prefixed by the module name.

+- `UIButton` all UIButtons
+- `MyApp.MyView` all MyView classes in the MyApp Module
+- `UITabBar.primary` all tab bars with the primary style
+- `primary` all views with the primary style

+Each style may also have a `styles` array that is list of other styles by selector that will also be applied to any views this style applies to.

 ## 🖌 Style Properties
 Many UIKit views and bar buttons have built in properties that you can set.
 These can be viewed in [Style Properties](Docs/StyleProperties.MD).